 If you don't (always) use a US Qwerty keyboard layout: be aware that can't be sure about the keyboard localization at boot time.
 Pick a password or passphrase that will work on either keyboard layout.
 Alternatively, add a second passphrase that is what you get if you type the same keystrokes on the wrong layout:

 Create a physical volume.
 Dangerous!
 It will do this without asking for confirmation.
 Double-check the volume name before removing

 Now create the volumes:

 vgcreate $vgname /dev/mapper/$pvname lvcreate -L 4G -n swap $vgname lvcreate -L 24G -n root $vgname lvcreate -l 100%FREE -n home $vgname

 Set the swap size to such that the sum of swap space and internal memory is at least 12 GB.
 (See also AskUbuntu: How much swap.)
 If you want to be able to hibernate your laptop, you need the swap space to be at least the size of your internal memory, but since Ubuntu/Mint don't support hibernation out of the box, you will need other tweaking as well.
-A separate partion for /home is not strictly necessary, but it will allow you to reinstall Linux without a lengthy restore process.
+A separate partion for /home is not strictly necessary, but it will allow you to reinstall Linux in the future without a lengthy restore process.

 Start the installer from the USB live image and select “something else”.
 The logical volumes should be recognized; mark them correctly (mount points / for root and /home for home, format as ext4).
 The boot device should probably be the system FI partition rather than 'dm-1' (decrypted device).